 - Half Day: 12pm-4pm: Location is at the family’s home.
 This shift is for someone who would like to have a Restoring Dignity immersion and/or be a project leader.

 - Full Day: 10am-4pm: Location is at the family’s home.
 This shift is for someone who is looking for a full-immersion with Restoring Dignity and/or wants to be a project leader.

 - Donate items:

 We could not do these projects without our donors!
 They are the heart of these projects!
-All of the items the family has requested can found on our donation sign up page.
-Both new and gently used items are acceptable.
-Please view our page, “Give This, Not That,” to get an idea of what we consider to be acceptable used items.
+All of the items the family has requested can found on their Amazon wishlist.
+Items will be mailed to our address and we will deliver them to the family the day of the home makeover.